ETHOS-Labs-LLC/BYOS/docs/cfs.md

     APPEND_ITEM      SPARE       16   UINT            "Spares"
     ```

-    Lastly, you need to navigate to the root directory of your plugin and build the plugin using the following command:
+    You need to navigate to the root directory of your plugin and build the plugin using the following command:

     ```
     cd ../../../